spiegelib/spiegelib/_sources/examples/fm_sound_match.rst.txt

 run this experiment using the open-source *Dexed* VST emulation of the Yamaha DX7.
 Dexed can be dowloaded for free `here <https://asb2m10.github.io/dexed/>`_.

-Through this example will use *spiegel* to:
+Through this example will use *SpiegeLib* to:

 * Program and generate sounds from a VST synthesizer
 * Generate datasets for deep learning and evaluation